-(19) In view of the currently still exceptionally high degree of uncertainty, the fiscal policy guidance should remain predominantly qualitative.
+- (19) The general government debt ratio is planned to remain at 57.9% of GDP in 2023 and 2024.
+Over the medium term, Lithuania is found to face medium fiscal sustainability risks.
+15 - (20) In view of the currently still exceptionally high degree of uncertainty, the fiscal policy guidance should remain predominantly qualitative and include some differentiated quantified element as part of the medium-term guidance.
 More precise quantified guidance for the later years should be provided in 2022, if the degree of uncertainty has sufficiently declined by then.

-The Council has assessed the 2021 Stability Programme and the follow-up by Finland to the Council Recommendation of 20 July 2020.
+The Council has assessed the 2021 Stability Programme and the follow-up by Lithuania to the Council Recommendation of 20 July 2020.

-HEREBY RECOMMENDS FINLAND TO:
+HEREBY RECOMMENDS LITHUANIA TO: